jo3al3x/Agile-Projects/README.md

 # Agile-Projects
-### The purpose of this project is to create and the basics of GitHub to effetctivly work as a team to devalop a smartwatch website.
+### The purpose of this project is to learn the basics of GitHub and effectively work as a team to devalop a smartwatch website.

 ## Meeting reports
 ### Reports relating to our recent meetings in regards to our smartwatch website.